 Then we have the amplifier classes so you'll see on amplifier boards they might say Class A you know Class C, Class D, Class A/B all these different letters and that just refers to the topology the type of circuit that the amplifier is using and different circuits give you different efficiencies so obviously the input power required compared to the output power so how efficient they are converting their electrical supply into output power you know losses, waste such as heat and efficiency as well as sound quality so generally speaking and a Class A amplifier is the least efficient, best-sounding amplifier and as you go through and up right through to generally Class D amplifiers where we stop there but there also extremely common especially for DIY projects when you're talking about class-a amplifiers you really talk about high-grade audiophile level amplifier topologies, which aren't used in DIY maker or even most project boards at all so pretty much every amplifier board we have a lot of them are from Adafruit are class D amps and you're not going to notice sound difference when we're talking about the sort of project that most of us are making until you get to really high-end audio sort of stuff.

 Next up is amplify interfaces so what sort of interface it accepts either is the audio input or as a form of control so most amplifiers are simple analog boards they take an analog input your signal and it can either be a differential signal or just a single signal with a ground so you'll either see it as input plus minus which allows for a differential signal from a differential supply or it will be, it might just say input and ground in which case you've just got to be careful about what type of input you are feeding it based on the supplier.
-A board I recommend further down, for example, the Adafruit 2.5 watt mono board accepts both a differential and non-input so you can really pick and choose what you're getting but just something to keep in mind when you're going from your source to your amplifier.
+A board I recommend further down, for example,

 The other thing is whether it has a digital interface or not, some amp boards specifically designed for Raspberry Pi's for example will have a digital perhaps an iOS interface other ones this guy just accepts analog audio in but it also has an I2C interface for volume control which is pretty handy so different interfaces on different amplifiers something to be aware of and of course power supply it sounds fairly common sense but make sure you match up the voltage for your amp and if you're using little boards like this you're not going to need to worry about having heaps of current on tap most power supplies even battery-powered ones for the single figure what amplifiers and even you know this 20 watt amp could probably run on a battery power supply if you design it well so nothing to worry about there especially at these low wattage level amps.